Mosaic-Chain/mosaic-chain/pallets/validator-subset-selection/docs/migrate-from-a-template-runtime.md

 pallet_validator_subset_selection::AvgSessionLength::<Runtime>::put(PERIOD);
 ```

+A full migration expamle is available in [migration.rs](migration.rs).

 These storage values make `ValidatorSubsetSelection` behave consistently after upgrade.
 Keep in mind, that right after the upgrade all rules from the new runtime apply to sessions started or
 planned before the upgrade.